parthasm/Viterbi-Bigram-HMM-Parts-Of-Speech-Tagger/README.md

 On this simplified tagset, Viterbi shows slight improvement over the base line.

-#How to use this Parts of Speech Tagger in your code
-This file can be imported and its function fn_assign_POS_tags(words_list) can be directly used to get POS tags for words_list.
+The file Viterbi_POS_Universal.py can be imported and its function fn_assign_POS_tags(words_list) can be directly used to get POS tags for words_list.